bkuster/apartmentHunter/README.md

 Apartment Hunter
 ===============
 This project is a homework assignment for the
-Geodesy and Geominformation Master programm at the TU Berlin.
-The idea is to allow a user to find Aparments given some additional information on a map.
+Geodesy and Geominformation Master program at the TU Berlin.
+The idea is to allow a user to find Apartments given some additional information on a map.
 This is a *rough* prototype and only demo features are enabled.
 It is meant to work for buildings in Berlin.
+Since this is just a fast prototype, its adapted to work in Firefox and you need to serve it through a web server, such as an **Apache**.

 ### Features
 The following map features are implemented
 * Two base maps are implemented.
-For this porpuse only the **OSM** basemap gives a reasonable resolution.
+For this purpose only the **OSM** base map gives a reasonable resolution.
 * One thematic WMS layer representing population density.
 * Two WFS feature layers:
     * One point layer displaying public schools.